Christopher-H-Cao/AICFT-Transformers/README.md

 `python make_cft_data_from_csv.py --path_to_csv {YOUR CSV} --path_to_output_file {OUTPUT FILE} --num_rows {rows} --num_cols {columns} --target_variable {'cc' or 'ade'}`

-This code processes a csv of CFTs.
+This code processes a csv of CFTs, with the CC first.
 You can truncate it to only n terms of each cft with 'num_cols', or take only the first n cfts with 'n_rows'.
-The script also calculates the target variable (cc or ADE)- and stores it as output- currently, using 'k'.
-This should be modified for new CFTs.
+This script is totally agnostic to the format of input data (decimal or rational).
+You can also modify this script to calculate A,D,E or CC using k (should just be row number in CSV).

 *shuffling and concatenating:*

-`cat output_file.data | shuf > output_file.prefix`
+`shuf {OUTPUT FILE} > {OUTPUT FILE}`

-Concat the files and shuffle them. `generate_data.py` outputs this line for you to copy).
+Shuffle the file. `make_cft_data_from_csv.py` outputs this line for you to copy).
 Note that for macs with GNU installed but not by default, need to use `gshuf` instead of `shuf`.

 *split_data.py:*